Instructions for making DIY table leg from wood

 After decades studding all dining DIY table leg, I’m still often captivated by a new design.
 Recently at the lobby of a hotel I bent over to study antique legs.

 To my surprise when I turned around there was a collection of ones bent over trying to find out what so fascinated me.
 Startled, I felt some needs to explain.
 Isn’t that DIY table leg gorgeous!!
-Hoping this opens one new avenue to exploring the always amazing creativity that lives within you.
+Hoping this opens one new avenue to exploring the always amazing creativity that lives within you and your DIY living room.